aeshagandhi/week-11-assignment/README.md

+This project demonstrates distributed data processing and optimization in PySpark using the Adult Income dataset on Databricks

 # **Dataset Description and Source**

 The dataset used for this project is the **Adult Income dataset**, also known as the *Census Income dataset*.